NeurodataWithoutBorders/nwbinspector/docs/user_guide/advanced_usage.rst

 -----------------------------

-It is a common use case to want to inspect and review entire datasets of NWBFiles that have already been uploaded to the DANDI archive (TODO: add link).
+It is a common use case to want to inspect and review entire datasets of NWBFiles that have already been uploaded to the :dandi-archive:`DANDI Archive <>`.
 While one could technically just download the DANDISet and use the NWBInspector as normal, there is another, less expensive possibility in terms of bandwith.
 This is especially useful when the underlying dataset is quite large and thus impractical to download - some DANDISets can even be on the TB scale!

-The general tutorial for using the `ros3` driver can be found here (TODO: add link).
-This driver can be passed directly into our core inspection functions, and the `path` or `nwbfile_path` arguments in this case become the S3 path on the DANDI archive.
+The general tutorial for using the :code:`ros3` driver can be found :ros3-tutorial:`here <>`.
+This driver can be passed directly into our core inspection functions, and the :code:`path` or :code:`nwbfile_path` arguments in this case become the S3 path on the
+DANDI archive.
 Resolution of these paths can be performed via the following code

 .. code-block:: python